miguelgrinberg/Flask-HTTPAuth/docs/index.rst

 Welcome to Flask-HTTPAuth's documentation!
 ==========================================

-**Flask-HTTPAuth** is a simple extension that provides Basic and Digest HTTP authentication for Flask routes.
+**Flask-HTTPAuth** is a simple extension that simplifies the use of HTTP authentication with Flask routes.

 Basic authentication example
 ----------------------------